deadlydog/deadlydog.github.io/_drafts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

 {% endraw %}
 ```

-We now have on additional workflow file, which is the reusable workflow (template) that defines the deployment jobs:
+We now have on additional workflow file, which is the reusable workflow (template) that defines the deployment job:

 ```yaml
 {% raw %}